SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 We have two bullet-points here to put emphasis on targeting assets where they are needed most, as well as localization as per portrayed in Inter-Agency Policy Brief: Accelerating SDG Localization to deliver on the promise of the 2030 Agenda for Sustainable Development (UN 2024).

-It consists of 2 phrases.
+This query consists of 2 phrases.

 Phrase 1
 ```py